-Decisions at End of Term Review
+End of Term Academic Review: Decisions

-See If You Are Warned for advice on how to respond constructively to a vote of Warning.
+Students, see Responding to Academic Warning for advice on how to respond constructively to a vote of Warning.

 At the end of each term CAP reviews the records of students who have not kept pace with the Communication Requirement.
 Based on recommendations from the Subcommittee on the Communication Requirement (SOCR), CAP votes one of three Warnings: